homerquan/knot/README.md

 What is Knot

-A graph dataplatform who can read/write standard graph such as json-ld and GraphML http://graphml.graphdrawing.org Run graph algorithm and persistant on Mangodb
+A graph data platform who can read/write standard graph such as json-ld and GraphML http://graphml.graphdrawing.org Run graph algorithm and persistent on MangoDB

 How does Knot work